rafalcieslak/AlgAudio/README.md

 ## On Windows

+The supported way of building AlgAudio on Windows is to use MSYS2 environment.

 ### Using MSYS2

 From MSYS2 shell, use `pacman` to install following packages (choose an architecture you are compiling for):